sparkfunX/ARGOS-ARTIC-R2-Shield/README.md

 The antenna is connected via a uFL connector.
 A 400MHz quarter wave wire antenna is all that is required for most applications.

+**Ensure an antenna is always attached to the transceiver shield.
+(Never attempt to transmit with no antenna attached!)**

 ## Arduino Library

-The [SparkFun ARGOS ARTIC R2 Arduino Library](https://github.com/sparkfun/SparkFun_ARGOS_ARTIC_R2_Arduino_Library) contains a full set of examples to get you up and running with the ARTIC R2 Breakout.
+The [SparkFun ARGOS ARTIC R2 Arduino Library](https://github.com/sparkfun/SparkFun_ARGOS_ARTIC_R2_Arduino_Library) contains a full set of examples to get you up and running with the SparkX ARGOS Satellite Transceiver Shield.

 ## Hook-Up Guide

-The ARTIC R2 Breakout is designed to interface directly to a SparkFun Thing Plus board.
+The SparkX ARGOS Satellite Transceiver Shield is designed to interface directly to a SparkFun Thing Plus board.
 The [examples in the Arduino library](https://github.com/sparkfun/SparkFun_ARGOS_ARTIC_R2_Arduino_Library/tree/master/examples) are written for the
 [Thing Plus - Artemis](https://www.sparkfun.com/products/15574) but can be adapted to any board simply by changing the declared pin numbers.

-You can mount the ARTIC R2 Breakout on a Thing Plus board using [Break Away Headers - Straight](https://www.sparkfun.com/products/116) on the ARTIC and [Female Headers](https://www.sparkfun.com/products/115) on the Thing Plus.
-That way you can remove the ARTIC R2 Breakout if you want to and perhaps mount the board on a [Breadboard](https://www.sparkfun.com/products/12002) instead.
+You can mount the Satellite Transceiver Shield on a Thing Plus board using [Break Away Headers - Straight](https://www.sparkfun.com/products/116) on the ARTIC and [Female Headers](https://www.sparkfun.com/products/115) on the Thing Plus.
+That way you can remove the Transceiver Shield if you want to and perhaps mount the board on a [Breadboard](https://www.sparkfun.com/products/12002) instead.

 If you are new to Arduino and the IDE, these guides will get you up and running: